Carolco Pictures: Decline and collapse

-Carolco's attempt to make more of its specialties proved to be more strenuous: their plans for a Spider-Man film with James Cameron, which had an estimated budget of $50 million, were forced to be shelved, following a period of litigation; in April 1993, Menahem Golan filed a lawsuit against Carolco to revoke his contract with them, since Cameron had Golan’s executive producer name omitted from the film credits.
+Carolco's attempt to make more of its specialties proved to be more strenuous: their plans for a Spider-Man film with James Cameron, which had a projected budget of $50 million, were forced to be shelved, following a period of litigation; in April 1993, Menahem Golan filed a lawsuit against Carolco to revoke his contract with them, since Cameron had Golan's executive producer name omitted from the film credits.
 In February 1994, Carolco filed a separate lawsuit against Columbia Pictures and Viacom, in an effort to gain their home video and television rights to Spider-Man, but the suit backfired, when Columbia and Viacom counter-sued Carolco.
 In 1995, Carolco, Golan, Columbia, Viacom, and Marvel were all sued by MGM, who believed they should have inherited the film rights, upon acquiring the Cannon Group and 21st Century Films.
-Since the court did not rule in Carolco’s favor, the Spider-Man film rights were reverted to Marvel and eventually sold to Columbia.
+Since the court did not rule in Carolco's favor, the Spider-Man film rights were reverted to Marvel and eventually sold to Columbia.